What Advanced Civilizations Are Like, Why We Don't See Them, and What to Send Them

 In case you find arguments in the text hand-wavy and unconvincing, it's not necessary to accept, for example, all the philosophical points made; the meta-ethical part, that is being used in arguments later on, seeks only to validate ordinary reasoning.
 Moreover, compared with arguments and explanations that violates the Copernican or mediocrity principle, or that argue for some non-equilibrium state, arguments presented here, that adhere to those principles, ought to be, by themselves, all else being equal, much more likely to hold.

-therapeutic or anti-philosophical approach to philosophy.
+Traditional philosophy, and specifically meta-ethics, is resolved, according to the therapeutic or anti-philosophical approach to philosophy.
 This approach holds that traditional philosophical problems are misconceptions that are to be dissolved.
 After all, traditional philosophy has tried for more than 2,500 years, with arguably no positive result to show for it.
 The approach is anti-theoretical and critical of a priori justifications.

 For an example of the anti-philosophical approach, consider the continuum hypothesis, stating that there is no set with size strictly between the size of the natural numbers and the size of the real numbers.
 The continuum hypothesis is an open problem in mathematics.
 One idea is that the set universe ought to be rich, with many sets, which leads to the continuum hypothesis being false.
 This richness argument, the anti-philosopher might argue, is purely philosophical, and groundless, and therefore should be dismissed; maintaining that the continuum hypothesis should be settled by mathematical arguments.
 In particular it could be the case that the question isn't mathematically meaningful or useful, that the hypothesis is neither true, nor false.
 It is then wrong to stipulate, a priori and for philosophical reasons, that the continuum hypothesis is true or false.